Job Opportunities

 How to apply

-Applications will open via Handshake between February 26 and March 15, 2025.
+Applications for winter internships will open via Handshake in Fall 2025.
 On Handshake, please provide a cover letter and resume, including names and contact information (emails preferred) for three references.
 Questions?
 Contact Susannah, at [email protected], or (802) 388-0137.

 ODC is an Equal Employment Opportunity employer.
 Those from BIPOC communities, immigrant communities, women, the transgender and non-binary community, as well as the LGBTQIA+ community at large, individuals with disabilities, and other marginalized communities who have experienced systemic oppression and/or gender-based violence are highly encouraged to apply.
 ODC believes that one of the greatest strengths of a community is a rich diversity of perspectives.